 Public policy can promote early identification of known risk factors for youth substance misuse, such as poor school performance, truancy, lack of parental supervision, aggressive behavior, drug availability, and substance use by peers (1, 2).
 Policies and programs also can promote protective factors, such as school engagement, positive community connections, and academic success (1).
 Screening and early intervention can be effective, especially when specifically tailored to the population and risk factors (3).
 Controlling youth smoking (including e-cigarettes) and alcohol consumption also requires particular attention to mass media and marketing (4, 5).

 Policy and program options for addressing youth alcohol, tobacco, and other drug use include:

-Prioritizing screening and early identification of risk factors correlated with substance use, especially among middle school youth; screening should include mental health issues, as they often co-occur with substance abuse (3, 4, 7)
+Prioritizing screening and early identification of risk factors correlated with substance use, especially among middle school youth; assessments should target mental health issues, as they often co-occur with substance abuse (3, 6)

-Promoting youth-focused, mass media counter-marketing strategies to combat tobacco and alcohol advertising; also reducing youth exposure to tobacco and alcohol marketing, including monitoring compliance with marketing standards (5, 6)
+Promoting youth-focused, mass media counter-marketing strategies to combat tobacco and alcohol advertising; also reducing youth exposure to tobacco and alcohol marketing by monitoring compliance with marketing standards (4, 5)

 Continuing to enforce, strengthen, and extend evidence-based legislation, such as increased prices on alcohol and tobacco products, and keg registration requirements (4, 5, 7)